kanei/vantuch.cz/wp-content/plugins/schema-app-structured-data-for-schemaorg/readme.txt

 1. Upload hunch-schema to the /wp-content/plugins/ directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Configure AMP publisher settings for Plugin in Wordpress under Settings>Schema App
+1. Configure your settings for Plugin in Wordpress under Settings>Schema App
-1. For greater organic search results [register with Schema App](https://hunchmanifest.leadpages.co/leadbox/143ff4a73f72a2%3A1601ca700346dc/5764878782431232/) to extend your content structured data.
-1. Add the Account ID to WP Admin > Settings > Schema App from the registration email and found at http://app.schemaapp.com/wordpress
+1. For Paid Customers connect Schema App Account ID from WP Admin > Settings > Schema App.
+Your Account ID is provided in the introductory credentials email and found at https://app.schemaapp.com/integration/wordpress

 == Frequently Asked Questions ==
-You\'ll find the [FAQ on SchemaApp.com] (http://www.schemaapp.com/wordpress/faq/).
+You\'ll find the [FAQ on SchemaApp.com] (https://www.schemaapp.com/wordpress/faq/).

 == Screenshots ==

 1. Schema App Tools Admin
 2. Settings Menu Navigation
 3. Schema.org Page Meta Box